 Used to elicit confessions during the Spanish Inquisition, the heretic’s fork was even engraved with the Latin abiuro (“I recant”).
 Bi-pronged on both ends, the simple device was wedged painfully between the breastbone and the throat.
 The victim was unable to talk or fall asleep, and delirium usually led to a confession.

 Origin: Unknown (first mention in France)

-This device was reserved for women, homosexuals, and liars.
+This device, also called the pear of anguish, was reserved for women, homosexuals, and liars.
 Shaped like a ripe fruit, the Choke Pear was of intimate design—literally.
 Once inserted into the vagina, anus, or mouth, the device (which had four sharp metal “leaves”) was cranked open.
 The leaves expanded wider and wider, mutilating the victim.

 6. Rat Torture